ImangaliNurkamalov/tar-ls-printf-implementation/README.md

 # tar-ls-printf-implementation
-Implementing tar, ls(linux commands) and printf function in C
+Implementing tar, (Linux command) and printf function in C